 Figure 5.
 The protein release at a, 280 nm and b, 216 nm.
 The hydrogel samples were incubated at 37C in pH 7 for 5 days and the solutions were analysed with UV/vis spectroscopy with an emphasis on the 280 nm and 216 nm regions.

-The results suggested that the molar mass of γ-PGA opposing effects on the hydrogels when protein release was analysed.
+The results suggested that the molar mass of γ-PGA exerted opposing effects on the hydrogels when protein release was analysed.
 For instance, the absorbance at 280 nm increased in a linear fashion with γ-PGA concentration in the 10 kDa γ-PGA hydrogels.
 Overall, the analysis resulted in a 52% difference in absorbance in the 10% WPI-γ-PGA, WPIPG1010 sample groups, when compared to the WPI0 control.
 However, no significant difference in protein release was observed for the 700 kDa γ-PGA hydrogels when compared to the WPI0 control.
 In contrast, the 1100 γ-PGA sample groups significantly increased in absorbance for the 2.5% γ-PGA sample group presenting an absorbance difference of 46% when compared to the control.
 However, in correlation with an increasing γ-PGA concentration the absorbance decreased in a linear fashion resulting in a negative absorbance when compared to the WPI0 control.

 The results suggest the MW of γ-PGA affects the protein release.
 However, the results could potentially be attributed to an increase in molecule size overshadowing the protein in WPI protein in the solution.
 Additionally, the dispersity of the γ-PGA could be having an effect.
 The 280 nm region is analysed for protein based mainly on interaction from tryptophan and tyrosine residues with some interactions form phenylalanine.
 The increase in concentration could potentially cause the overshadowing of the Trp and Tyr residues and would be displayed as a decrease in absorbance in the 280 nm region, explaining the result for the 1100 kDa sample groups.
 Likewise, for the 10 kDa sample groups the opposite was observed.
 The decrease in the MW of γ-PGA presents a higher absorbance of the larger MW constituent proteins of WPI.
 However, the results observed are likely the results of the binding of WPI and γ-PGA and potentially the binding of WPI within the polymer chain of the 1100 kDa γ-PGA.